Welcome to the largest mall and retail history site on the internet!

 Photo from Phoenix Public Library Collection / Petley Studios, Incorporated

-The Court of Birds, at the west end of the shopping facility.
+The Court of Birds, at the west end of the complex.
 The cages contained a variety of feathered creatures.
 Behind all of the hanging bird cages is a Woolworth's mall entry.
 Montgomery Ward's storefront appears on the right.

 Photo from Phoenix Public Library Collection / Petley Studios, Incorporated